barbagroup/land-spill/SOW.md

 and based in the [Clawpack](http://www.clawpack.org) library for hyperbolic partial differential equations.
 These software are under the [3-clause BSD](https://opensource.org/licenses/BSD-3-Clause) open-source license, a permissive license allowing commercial uses.

+We will assess the appropriateness of the shallow-water-equations framework for the target scenario of overland flow from pipeline rupture points.
+We will also refine a workflow that G2-IS can adopt for regular use, according to requirements.
+All software deliverables will open source, under a permissive license.

+## Anticipated tasks

+1. Modifications to the GeoClaw software will be required to extend its use from tsunami simulation (its original application), to overland hydrocarbon flows.
+The following modifications are likely to be needed:

+  * Moving the friction term from Manning's equation to Darcy-Weisbach equation.
+  * Implementing contact of the oil flow with rivers, ponds, lakes, pools, etc.
+  * Allowing a configurable input for the locations and time histories of point sources, representing pipe rupture points.
+  * Outflow boundary conditions from the domain.
+  * Adding evaporation and infiltration models.

+Other modifications may also be required, based on the input from G2-IS during the course of this project.